spouze/DIY_Optogenetics/README.md

-# Optogenetic control of beta-carotene bioproduction in yeast across multiple lab-scales
+# Optogenetic control of beta-carotene bioproduction in yeast across lab-scales

+___
 ## Copyright and License

 Copyright &copy; ...